University of Washington Honors Program

 AND

-Computer programming for students with significant previous programming experience.
-Emphasizes implementation and run-time analysis of data structures and algorithms using techniques including linked references, recursion, and object-oriented inheritance to solve computational problems motivated by modern societal and scientific needs.
-Recommended: CSE 122 or completion of Paul G. Allen School’s Guided Self-Placement.
+Computer programming for students with some previous programming experience.
+Emphasizes program design, style, and decomposition.
+Uses data structures (e.g., lists, dictionaries, sets) to solve computational problems motivated by modern societal and scientific needs.
+Introduces data abstraction and interface versus implementation.
+Recommended: CSE 121, 122 or completion of Paul G. Allen School’s Guided Self-Placement.

 ENGL 182 K: Composition: Multimodal (C)